Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 ![AutoCode Agent Global Workflow](./static/images/autocode.png)

+#
-# AutoCodeAgent - An innovative AI agent powered by IntelliChain, Deep Search, multi-RAG and Reinforcement Learning.
+IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation - An innovative AI agent powered by IntelliChain, Deep Search, multi-RAG and Reinforcement Learning.
 ![version](https://img.shields.io/badge/version-1.8.0-blue)

 ## Learn by Doing: Bridging Theory and Practice
 This repository was primarily created as a learning tool.
 It allows you to explore and understand the core concepts behind advanced AI features like IntelliChain, Deep Search, and Multi-RAG through dedicated Jupyter Notebook files (`.ipynb`).
 These notebooks clearly explain the underlying theory.
-You can then see these very concepts applied directly within the working code of the AutoCodeAgent project.
+You can then see these very concepts applied directly within the working code of the  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation project.
 This approach is highly effective for learning because it bridges the gap between theoretical understanding and practical implementation, enabling you to see *how* and *why* things work in a real-world application context.

 ### From the Creator
 I'm Samuele Giampieri, an AI Engineer captivated by the frontier of agentic AI.
 Why this repository?
 Because I believe the best way to truly grasp the power of technologies like IntelliChain, Deep Search, and Multi-RAG is to *build* with them.
-AutoCodeAgent is my personal deep dive—a place where I transform complex theory into tangible, working code.
+IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation is my personal deep dive—a place where I transform complex theory into tangible, working code.

 But this journey isn't just for me.
 I've crafted this project as an open resource, hoping it serves as both a practical guide and a source of inspiration for fellow developers navigating the exciting landscape of AI.
 My goal is to contribute something valuable back to the community that fuels my passion.

-I genuinely hope AutoCodeAgent proves useful in your own development adventures.
+I genuinely hope  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation proves useful in your own development adventures.
 Please feel free to connect—I'm always eager to discuss ideas, share insights, and learn alongside you!

 ### IntelliChain